Visual-TCAV: Concept-based Attribution and Saliency Maps for Post-hoc Explainability in Image Classification: Results

-The results are shown in \cref{fig:method_validation_graphs} and, as expected, an increase in the percentage of tagged images correlates with a decrease in accuracy.
-In particular, for the “cucumber” class, the accuracy declines much faster than other classes, with most images being incorrectly classified as taxis.
-This suggests that even the models trained on a small fraction of tagged images tend to overfit on the “T” tag.
-The concept attributions for both the “cucumber” entity and the “T” tag closely mirror this ground truth.
-The “zebra” entity and the “C” tag are also consistent with the ground truth: the attributions for “zebra” show a positive correlation with accuracy, whereas the attributions for the “C” tag demonstrate a clear inverse correlation.
-Notably, the networks did not pay much attention to the “Z” tag, focusing instead on the absence of the other two tags to classify zebras.
-Indeed, the model trained with 100\% of images tagged classifies any image without a “C” or a “T” tag as “zebra”, regardless of whether the “Z” tag is present or not.
-This is confirmed by our method, which assigns an attribution of nearly zero to both the “Z” tag and the “taxi” entity for the aforementioned model.
-We tested other saliency methods, such as Grad-CAM and IG, to further validate these findings.
-These methods do not highlight the “Z” tag either, but rather the entire image, in search of the “zebra” class (\textit{examples in the supplementary material}).
-For all models excluding the one trained with 100\% of tags, the accuracy for “taxi” remains high, implying that these models are indeed capable of recognizing the “taxi” entity.
-The concept attribution for the “taxi” entity aligns with this observation.
-In Figures \ref{fig:method_validation_graph_2} and \ref{fig:method_validation_graph_3}, we provide examples of concept maps for the model trained without tags and the model trained with 100\% of tagged images.
-The former recognizes the entities but not the tags, while the latter struggles to recognize the entities but effectively identifies the “T” and “C” tags.
+The results are shown in \cref{fig:method_validation_graphs} and, as expected, an increase in the percentage of tagged images correlates with a decrease in accuracy for all classes.
+In particular, for the ``cucumber'' class, the accuracy declines much faster than other classes, with most images being incorrectly classified as taxis.
+This suggests that even the models trained on a small fraction of tagged images tend to overfit on the ``T'' tag.
+The concept attributions for both the ``cucumber'' entity and the ``T'' tag closely mirror this ground truth.
+The ``zebra'' entity and the ``C'' tag are also consistent with the ground truth: the attributions for ``zebra'' show a positive correlation with accuracy, whereas the attributions for the ``C'' tag demonstrate a clear inverse correlation.
+Notably, the networks did not pay much attention to the ``Z'' tag, focusing instead on the absence of the other two tags to classify zebras.
+Indeed, the model trained with 100\% of images tagged classifies any image without a ``C'' or a ``T'' tag as ``zebra'', regardless of whether the ``Z'' tag is present or not.
+This is confirmed by our method, which assigns an attribution of nearly zero to both the ``Z'' tag and the ``taxi'' entity for the aforementioned model.
+We also tested saliency methods, such as Grad-CAM and IG, to further validate these findings.
+These methods do not highlight the ``Z'' tag either, but rather the entire image, in search of the ``zebra'' class (see \cref{saliency_tags}).
+For all models excluding the one trained with 100\% of tags, the accuracy for ``taxi'' remains high, implying that these models are indeed capable of recognizing the ``taxi'' entity.
+The concept attribution for the ``taxi'' entity aligns with this observation.
+In the lower part of \cref{fig:method_validation_graphs}, we provide examples of concept maps for the models trained with a different percentage of tagged images.
+As expected, the model trained without tags can recognize the entities but not the tags, the model trained with 50\% tagged images can recognize both, and the model trained with 100\% tagged images struggles to recognize the entities but effectively identifies the ``T'' and ``C'' tags.